Cixerri

 The Cixerri (/sc/) is an Italian river in southern Sardinia province of Cagliari.
-It springs from Monte Croccoriga, at 313 m above sea level, in the province of South Sardinia.
+It rises from Monte Croccoriga, at 313 m above sea level, in the province of South Sardinia.
 The river flows into a lake north of Iglesias and then exits the lake and flows eastward.
 The river is joined by a tributary north of Villamassargia and south of Musei before entering the province of Cagliari.
 The river flows past Siliqua and is joined by another tributary from the south.
 Finally, the river enters the Stagno di Cagliari close to the mouth of the Flumini Mannu near Assemini.